cu-ecen-aeld/assignments-3-and-later-KapureCUB/assignments/assignment7/faulty-oops.md

-# ERROR DISPLAYED AT TERMINAL
+# DISCUSSION ABOUT THE ERROR
+- Following log was displayed on the terminal at the time of error
 ```
 Unable to handle kernel NULL pointer dereference at virtual address 0000000000000000
 Mem abort info: